jalupaja/MultiTool/README.md

 # MultiTool
-A multi-Platform multi-Functional Tool writte in C++
+A multi-Platform multi-Functional tool written in C++

 # Features: